 - Be up-to-date and in compliance with all requirements (e.g., progress reports, final reports, budget summaries, IRB approvals, etc.) of any past grants received from Conquer Cancer.
 Eligible applicants are allowed to hold only one active grant from Conquer Cancer at a time.

 - Applicants with concurrent federal career development awards (e.g., K23, K08, or any other type of career development award) and institutional KL2/K12 grants are eligible to apply provided there are no scientific and budgetary overlaps.

-- Applicants with career development awards from private foundation grants are not eligible to apply.
+- Applicants may not concurrently hold other career development awards from private foundations during the CDA-supported project term.
 Examples include but are not limited to: